glicol/glicol-js-org/src/md/introduction.md

 In short, Glicol.js offers the ceiling-level audio performance in browsers, with robust memory-safety control and you will have a smooth coding experience.
 As trade-offs, it doesn't support old browsers for now and to get best of it, we recommand you use Vite and enable CORS for your dev and deployment server.

+> Glicol.js is a work in progress.
+There are more features, more examples, and more effects coming before the Web Audio Conference 2022.

 ## Get started

 After you `npm i glicol`, you can just write: